An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Introduction

 \subsection{Related Work}

 \textbf{Kelley's method and bundle methods}.
-Kelley’s cutting plane method (1960) \cite{Kelley1960} is a foundational algorithm for minimizing non-smooth convex objectives.
+Kelley’s method \cite{Kelley1960} is a foundational algorithm for minimizing non-smooth convex functions.
 It iteratively refines a piecewise linear lower approximation of the true function.
-The PBM \cite{Kiwiel1990,deOliveira2014}, the trust region bundle method \cite{Schramm1992}, and the level set bundle method \cite{Lemarechal1995, Lan2015} are variants of Kelley's method.
-Recently, \cite{Diaz2023optimal} showed that their parallel PBM is on par with a state-of-the-art sub-gradient solver \cite{ShalevShwartz2011} for binary SVMs and \cite{atenas:hal-03738298} adapted PBM to convex multistage programming problems.
+The PBM \cite{Kiwiel1990,deOliveira2014}, the trust region bundle method \cite{Schramm1992}, and the {level bundle} method \cite{Lemarechal1995, Lan2015} {can be viewed as stabilization} of Kelley's method.
+Recently, Diaz and Grimmer \cite{Diaz2023optimal} showed that their parallel PBM is on par with a state-of-the-art sub-gradient solver \cite{ShalevShwartz2011} for binary SVMs and \cite{atenas:hal-03738298} adapted PBM to convex multistage programming problems.